Updated: August 7, 2025

 How can your team improve overall company efficiency?

 One client approached me to ask for customer service training.
-I asked the CEO some probing questions and learned what he really cared about was sales conversion.
+I asked the CEO some probing questions about the customer service team and learned what he really cared about was sales conversion.

 Customers would contact customer service with questions about the company's products.
 The customer service rep could convert the call into a sale if they successfully answered the customer's questions.